pavankumar0077/cicd-end-to-end/README.md

 2) JENKINS FOR CI,  ARGO for Continous Delivery
 3) ONE ADVANTAGE WITH ARGO CD is we don't need to write single line of CODE.
 4) WE CAN CONFIGURE EVERYTHING WITH UI
+5) Here we are storing KUBERNTES MANIFESTS in a different REPO
+6) It is always recommended to keep Manifests files in different repo so that we are following GITOPS Princpals